JAyers2264/short-game-guides/NES/Castlevania 2.md

 ### 10. Alba

 >   \> Left of normal ferry ride
     \!
-Red crystal: Grey man up stairs
+Red Crystal: Grey man up stairs
     \$ \!
-At least one garlic
+At least one Garlic

 ### 11. (Optional) Graveyard

 >   \> Left of Alba, down stairs
     \?
-Silk bag: Use garlic all the way at the end
+Silk Bag: Use Garlic all the way at the end

 ### 12. Ondol